VictorOmotor/Color-Flipper/README.md

 # This is very simple app that randomly renders different simple and hex value colors when clicked.
 # It is built using:
-- ReactJS with the setState React hook used in state management.
+- ReactJS with the useState React Hook used in state management.